Ryu Ga Gotoku Studio

 The studio's origins can be traced back to Sega AM11 in 1998, which was renamed to R&D4 or AM4 in 1999.
 It was headed by Toshihiro Nagoshi who joined Sega AM2 in 1989 and has been credited as the creator of the arcade titles Daytona USA and Virtua Striker.
-He requested his own development division during the development of Shenmue.
+Although Virtua Striker is attributed to another developer, Satoshi Mifune.
+Nagoshi requested his own development division during the development of Shenmue.